NEW: At least 32 killed Thursday, opposition says

 The reported attacks come despite the presence of the U.N. observers, who have reported cases of cease-fire violations from the government and the opposition.

-The cease-fire went into effect April 12 and is part of a six-point peace plan negotiated by U.N. and Arab League joint special envoy Kofi Annan.
+The cease-fire nominally went into effect April 12.
+It is part of a six-point peace plan negotiated by Annan.

-Annan's plan includes allowing humanitarian groups access to the population, releasing detainees, starting a political dialogue and withdrawing troops from city centers -- a mandate the government has not met, according to the United Nations.
+The plan includes the government allowing humanitarian groups access to the population, releasing detainees, starting a political dialogue and withdrawing troops from city centers – a mandate the government has not met, according to the United Nations.